mkerekes1427/django-proj/README.md

 Just a project done to help me learn about Django.
 This is a bird observation app where people post their observations.
 It's basically a riff off of E-bird.

+I tried doing a functionality where people receive an email of a few random bird pictures from a category and an email functionality of a contact form, but I couldn't get it to work.
+I tried using gmail, and eventually I was succesful when I downgraded the Django version to 4.1 instead of 4.2.
+But, I tried the contact form on a different day, and it wasn't working.
+I tried using gmail email, yahoo, and a couple of others, but it didn't work out.
+I would use gmail again, but I can't use my phone number anymore since gmail says I've used it for too many accounts.